It can be a grind to write a blog.

 It took some time to realize that without a system blog writing was going to be painful.
 Later I learned the value of a system for that day when you want to outsource parts of the publishing process.It took some time to realize that without a system, blog writing was going to be painful.
 Click To Tweet

-At first, you might want to post this time on your calendar for a month to help you develop the routine.
+At first, you might want to post this time for a month on your calendar to help develop the routine.
 You might also need a reward for your efforts, like crossing the task off a list, or marking your calendar with minutes spent writing every day.

-The less you have to work at finding the time, the more likely it is the work will get done.
+The less you have to work at finding the time, the more likely the work will get done.

 I need to have a clear desk, a full cup of tea and a quiet room to write.
-I can edit on a moving train full of goats, but writing requires complete concentration and no distractions (or goats).
+I can edit on a moving train full of goats (still haven’t tried that), but writing requires complete concentration and no distractions (or goats).

 Commit to a block of time.
 If you are writing at 8:30 in the morning, you might want to work for 90 minutes with quick breaks every 30 minutes – but commit to the time.
 That means Facebook and email are closed, papers are cleared away and your phone is put away or on airplane mode.